moliver28/research-handbook/content/handbook/engineering/development/dev/create/editor-extensions/ownership.md

 ---
 title: "Ownership and boundaries - Editor Extensions"
-description: This page describes how teams working in features somehow related to Editor Extensions that span multiple groups and codebases should expect ownership and maintainership duties to be split among them.
+description: This page provides clarity and a clear expectation between all parties who author/maintain features in editor extensions systems.
 ---

 ## Context

-Some features are authored by other groups that need to be exposed via our editor extensions.
-Having multiple groups contribute to the development of these features can lead to ambiguity and mismatched expectations when it comes to ownership and maintainership of each component of these features.

-This page documents an agreed-upon approach to seeing ownership in a consistent way to align the expectations of everyone involved for increased efficiency.
+Multiple groups contribute to features exposed through our editor extensions.
+This can create ambiguity regarding ownership and maintenance responsibilities.
+This document outlines an agreed-upon approach for consistent ownership attribution, aligning expectations and improving efficiency among all involved parties.

 ## System overview